Edgar G. Crossman

-Edgar Gibson "Eddie" Crossman (April 26, 1895 – January 28, 1967). was an attorney and senior partner in Davis, Polk, Wardwell, Sunderland & Kiendl (now Davis Polk & Wardwell), an officer in the United States Army in World War I and World War II, and a diplomat.
+Edgar Gibson "Eddie" Crossman (April 26, 1895 – January 28, 1967). was an attorney and senior partner in Davis, Polk, Wardwell, Sunderland & Kiendl (now Davis Polk & Wardwell), an officer in the United States Army in World War I and World War I.

 Family background

 Crossman was born in Lisbon, New Hampshire, to Dr. Edgar Orrin Crossman, a famous physician and surgeon and Florence Alice Lavinia (née Gibson) Crossman, a homemaker.
 Mrs. Crossman was a native of Guelph, Ontario, Canada.
 He was an only child.
 Dr. Crossman studied at New Hampshire College of Agriculture and the Mechanic Arts (now the University of New Hampshire) in Hanover and received his M.D. from the University of Vermont in 1887.
 Dr. Crossman served as President of the White Mountains Medical Society; and in 1903 was elected to the New Hampshire General Court, the state legislature.
 Subsequently, Dr. Crossman was head of the Lakeview Sanitarium in Burlington, Vermont.
 During World War I, Dr. Crossman was a Captain in the Army Medical Corps.
 From 1923–1929, he was the first Regional Medical Director, U.S. Veteran's Bureau in Boston and then in Washington, D.C.
 The Crossman's were members of the Congregational Church.